Worksheet: Thermal Expansion of Solids and Liquids

 - C m

-An engineer wants to design a structure in which the difference in length between a steel beam and an aluminium beam remains at 0.730 m when they both vary in temperature by the same amount.
-In determining the relationship between the lengths of the beams, use a value of for the linear thermal expansion coefficient of aluminium and for the linear thermal expansion coefficient of steel.
+An engineer wants to design a structure in which the difference in length between a steel beam and an aluminum beam remains at 0.730 m when they both vary in temperature by the same amount.
+In determining the relationship between the lengths of the beams, use a value of for the linear thermal expansion coefficient of aluminum and for the linear thermal expansion coefficient of steel.

 What must the length of the steel beam be?

-What must the length of the aluminium beam be?
+What must the length of the aluminum beam be?

 A farmer making grape juice fills a glass bottle to the brim and caps it tightly.
 After capping, the juice and bottle warm up and expand.
 The juice’s thermal expansion is greater than the glass’s thermal expansion.
 The juice’s volume increases more than the bottle’s volume increases.
 Take the bulk modulus of the juice to be N/m2 and calculate the force exerted per square centimeter by the juice on the bottle.